awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

 If successful, you should login to the container in the ``<ip-in-the-cluster>`` instance.

 If not, please make sure there is no restriction of exposing port 2222.

-For distributed training, users also need to make sure ports under 65536 is open for DistDGL to use.

 Launch GPartition Job